ethanmchls/startup/README.md

 # Simon login
 This project is starting to get pretty involved.
 This one was a little trickier with some of the dependencies.
 I still don't know how to test the entire application with vscode live server without deploying because of the conflicting ports.
 But I eventually figured it out.

+# Simon websocket
+This was a cool milestone.
+It was a bit difficult to test this one, but it's cool to see user interaction from other user sessions.
+It's nice how much easier it can be when there is already an available JS library you can use like WebSocketServer for a webpage like this.